 Section 4.
 The officers of the senate shall be elected by vote of the elected members of the senate before May 15 each year.

 Section 5.
-The president of the senate shall be eligible for reassigned time as approved by the provost, so that the functions of the office may be properly carried out.
+The president and vice president of the senate shall be eligible for reassigned time as approved by the provost, so that the functions of the office may be properly carried out.
 The secretary-treasurer shall notify the provost of the name of the person selected as senate vice president (president-elect) so that any necessary schedule planning may be effected.

 Section 6.
 The president and vice president of the senate shall serve as members of the Strategic Budget Advisory Committee and Strategic Planning Committee.

+Section 7.
+Once elected, the vice president and president shall vacate their positions as college or at-large senators in order to lead the senate.
+Without regard to the date of their election to the senate, the vice president shall serve two more years: one year as vice president, and one year as president.
+After serving as president, a senator’s term shall end.
+The vacancies created by their election as officers shall be filled as described in Article III, Section 3.

 ARTICLE V. MEETINGS